amoghasimha/amoghasimha/README.md

 - 👋 Hi, I’m @amoghasimha
 - 👀 I’m interested Developing and Hacking
 - 🌱 I’m currently learning web3 and MEAN
 - 💞️ I’m looking to collaborate
+- 📜 Ask about Angular.js,python,
 - 📫 How to reach me amoghasimha@proton.me

 <!---